 The team is committed to following the IEEE code of Ethics as well as the ACM code of ethics during the entirety of the development of the project.
 This project aims at providing a safe way for users to secure their apartments and homes.
 The IEEE Code of Ethics states that the "safety, health, and welfare of the public" must be a priority.
 Because our project centers around security, we will make sure to perform accurate and extensive testing to ensure that the project does not fail the user.
 Ways this could happen include unexpected dead battery, not recognizing the RFID tag, and failing to register other RFID tags.
 During development we will test and ensure that the system can detect low battery levels.
 This way the user knows and can take action once they know the scanner is low on battery and not be randomly surprised.
-We also added a speaker that will work to alert the user when an RFID tag has been added and when an RFID tag has not been successfully added.
-If an RFID tag has not been successfully added, the user will be alerted and can try adding the RFID tag again.
+We also added a speaker that will work to alert the user when an RFID tag has not been successfully added, the user will be alerted and can try adding the RFID tag again.